kristinakobrock/pragmatic-mechanisms/README.md

-# pragmatic-mechanisms
+# emergent-pragmatics

-Implementation of a concept-level reference game in a language emergence paradigm using [EGG](https://github.com/facebookresearch/EGG/tree/main).
-The implementation builds on the [hierarchical reference game](https://github.com/XeniaOhmer/hierarchical_reference_game/tree/master) by Ohmer et al. (2022) and the [concept game](https://github.com/jayelm/emergent-generalization/tree/master) by Mu & Goodman (2021).
-A first abstract of this research has been published at the workshop 'Procedural and computational models of semantic and pragmatic processes' held at the 34th European Summer School in Logic, Language and Information (ESSLLI) at University of Ljubljana, Faculty of Computer and Information Science from 31 July – 4 August 2023: Kristina Kobrock, Xenia Ohmer, Elia Bruni and Nicole Gotzner (2023): [Pragmatics in referential communication: An investigation of concept communication and the role of pragmatics with an emergent communication game](https://prosandcomps.github.io/assets/pdf/abstracts/ProsComps2023_Kobrock.pdf).
+Implementation of an agent-based model that allows to experiment with the role of pragmatic mechanisms in a language emergence paradigm using [EGG](https://github.com/facebookresearch/EGG/tree/main).
+The implementation builds on the [concept-level reference game](https://github.com/kristinakobrock/context-shapes-language) by Kobrock et al. which builds on the [hierarchical reference game](https://github.com/XeniaOhmer/hierarchical_reference_game/tree/master) by Ohmer et al. (2022) and the [concept game](https://github.com/jayelm/emergent-generalization/tree/master) by Mu & Goodman (2021).

 ## Installing dependencies
 We used Python 3.9.15 and PyTorch 1.13.0.
 Generally, the minimal requirements are Python 3.6 and PyTorch 1.1.0.
 `requirements.txt` lists the python packages needed to run this code.
 Additionally, please make sure you install EGG following the instructions [here](https://github.com/facebookresearch/EGG#installing-egg).
 1. (optional) Create a new conda environement:
 ```
-conda create --name emergab python=3.9
+conda create --name emergprag python=3.9
-conda activate emergab
+conda activate emergprag
 ```
 2. EGG can be installed as a package to be used as a library (see [here](https://github.com/facebookresearch/EGG#installing-egg) for more options):
 ```